fardog/evidence/README.md

        you've effectively done an "undo" step, and then written new history to the stack.
 In this process, the stream emits a `truncate` even that contains the item that was removed from history with your latest write.
-- Writing to a stack that has been `offset()` will truncate any elements newer than `offset` when written to.
+- Writing to a stack that has been `offset` will truncate any elements newer than `offset` when written to.
+- Trying to set an offset that is less than 0 or greater than the stack length will throw an error, and cause the stream to emit an 'error' event.

 ## License